noseka1/noseka1.github.io/source/_posts/2015-05-18-five-basic-tips-for-logging-in-java.markdown

 comments: true
 categories: development java
 ---
 Where do you look when your server application doesn't work as expected?
 Application logs can provide invaluable information when the systems in production misbehave.
 That's why a great software practitioner desings the application logs carefully.
-Let's review couple of basic tips for great logging in Java.
+Let's review a couple of basic tips for great logging in Java.

 <!-- more -->

 1) Use SLF4J logging facade
 ---------------------------
 There are different Java logging frameworks out there: java.util.logging, Log4j, Log4j2 and Logback to name the most popular ones.
 [SLF4J](http://www.slf4j.org/ "Simple Logging Facade for Java (SLF4J)") is a thin facade that can talk to all of these logging frameworks.
-You can write your code using the SLF4J API and plugin-in the desired logging framework at deployment time.
+You can write your code using the SLF4J API and plugin in the desired logging framework at deployment time.
 Instead of tying yourself to Log4j framework like this code example does:

 {% codeblock lang:java Log4jApp.java %}
 import org.apache.log4j.Logger;